Durham School: Combined Cadet Force

 The Combined Cadet Force (CCF) is a Ministry of Defence sponsored youth organisation within schools in the UK.
 Durham School CCF has been running since it was formed as the Officer Training Corps (OTC) in 1914.
 The CCF is based in the Armoury and Range (previously there had been an air rifle range set up in the School House lavatories in 1906) built in 1926 and 1929 respectively.
 Currently the CCF is a voluntary activity that students may opt into from Year 9 onwards consisting of three sections, The Royal Navy, The Army and The Royal Air Force.

 Music

-Centred on the Grade II listed Music School, Music is an important aspect of life at Durham School with a high profile in the School itself and also known in the region as a whole with concerts at The Sage Gateshead and in Durham Cathedral from time to time.
-The School offers music as an academic subject at both GCSE and A Level.
+Teaching and performance of music at the school takes place in the Grade II listed music school.

 Drama

-Centred on the Luce Theatre, also Grade II listed, a versatile space named after Canon Henry Luce, Headmaster 1932 to 1958, drama at Durham School is a key part of the academic and extra-curricular provision.
-Productions are varied and take place two or three times per year for different age groups.
+Teaching and performance of drama at the school takes place at the Luce Theatre, which is Grade II listed.

 Bow, Durham School

 Bow, Durham School is the Durham School preparatory institution for pupils between the ages of 3 and 11 years.
 Founded in 1885 as Bow School, it was an all-male institution until becoming co-educational in 2006.
 The campus is situated one-half mile to the east of the senior school, overlooking the World Heritage Site, Durham Cathedral.
 Former pupils are known as ’Old Bowites’ and several prominent alumni include British politicians and members of the aristocracy, such as William Fletcher-Vane, 1st Baron Inglewood, Sir Brian Horrocks and Sir Gilbert Longden, and a number of professional sportsmen, such as Michael Philip Weston.